 Making these changes can create drastic improvements in decreased load times, allowing you to provide your users with an even more enjoyable experience while visiting your website.

-Note: Combining Javascript files are Not recommended if your site uses HTTP/2
+Note: Combining Javascript files is Not recommended if your site uses HTTP/2

 If you do not use WordPress, then no worries; you will be able to combine manually.